Qubit-excitation-based adaptive variational quantum eigensolver: Introduction

-In this work, we utilize unitary operations that, despite the lack of some of the physical features captured by fermionic excitations, achieve the accuracy of fermionic excitations as well as the hardware efficiency of Pauli string exponentials.
+In this work, we utilize unitary operations that, despite the lack of some of the physical features captured by fermionic excitation evolutions, achieve the accuracy of fermionic excitations evolutions as well as the hardware efficiency of Pauli string exponentials.
 These operations can be used to construct circuit-efficient molecular ans\"{a}tze without incurring as many additional variational parameters and iterations, as the qubit-ADAPT-VQE.
-We call these unitary operations ``qubit excitations''.
-Qubit excitations \cite{UCCSD_qubit, Eff_d_q_exc,parafermions, eff_circs} are unitary evolutions of ``qubit excitation operators'', which satisfy qubit commutation relations ( Sec. \ref{sec:q_and_f_exc}) \cite{parafermions, eff_circs}.
-Qubit excitations can be implemented by circuits that act on fixed numbers of qubits, as opposed to fermionic excitations, which, on average, act on a number of qubits scaling linearly with the system size (Sec. \ref{sec:q_and_f_exc}).
-We show numerically, that qubit excitations can approximate an electronic wavefunction almost as accurately as fermionic excitations can (Sec. \ref{sec:q_vs_f}).
-Moreover, qubit excitations enjoy higher complexity than the Pauli string exponentials, thus allowing for a more rapid construction of the ansatz.
+We call these unitary operations ``qubit excitation evolutions''.
+Qubit excitation evolutions \cite{UCCSD_qubit, Eff_d_q_exc,parafermions, eff_circs} are unitary evolutions of ``qubit excitation operators'', which satisfy ``qubit commutation relations'' \cite{parafermions, eff_circs}.
+Qubit excitation evolutions can be implemented by circuits that act on fixed numbers of qubits, as opposed to fermionic excitation evolutions, which act on a number of qubits that scales at least as $O(\log_2 N_{\mathrm{MO}})$ with the number of considered molecular spin-orbitals $N_{\mathrm{MO}}$.
+We show numerically, that qubit excitation evolutions can approximate an electronic wavefunction almost as accurately as fermionic excitation evolutions can.
+On the other hand, qubit-excitation evolutions enjoy higher complexity than Pauli string exponentials, thus allowing for a more rapid construction of the ansatz.
+We utilize qubit excitation evolutions to introduce the qubit-excitation based adaptive variational quantum eigensolver (QEB-ADAPT-VQE) protocol.
+As the name suggests, the QEB-ADAPT-VQE is an ADAPT-VQE protocol for molecular simulations that grows a problem-tailored ansatz from an ansatz-element pool of qubit excitation evolutions.
+The QEB-ADAPT-VQE also features a modified ansatz-growing strategy, which allows for a more efficient ansatz construction at the expense of a constant-factor increase of quantum computer measurement.
+We benchmark the performance of the QEB-ADAPT-VQE with classical numerical simulations for small molecules: $\text{LiH}$, H$_6$ and $\text{BeH}_2$.
+In Sec. ``Energy dissociation curves'', we compare the QEB-ADAPT-VQE to the standard UCCSD-VQE by presenting energy dissociation curves obtained with each of the two methods.
+In Sec. ``Energy convergence'', we compare the QEB-ADAPT-VQE to the fermionic-ADAPT-VQE and to the qubit-ADAPT-VQE by presenting energy convergence plots, obtained with each of the three ADAPT-VQE protocols.